 Nota bene: If you buy through the links in this article, we may earn a small share of the profits.

-As you may have heard, there’s been something of a tailoring revolution recently.
-There’s been a 180 away from the stuffy old businessman suits you’d pull out once a year, with a whole landscape of bold, fun and generally fire options now available for not just the sartorially inclined but for everyday guy, too.
-With that in mind, this season, we’re recommending that you invest some serious time (at least the approximate length of one InsideHook article) in considering a new fall suit.
+As you may have heard — we’ve only been discussing it, for like, three years — that there’s been something of a tailoring revolution.
+The total 180 from the stuffy old businessman suits you’d pull out once a quarter for your performance review to a new landscape of relaxed and generally fire options now available for not just the sartorially inclined but for the everyday guy, has been a welcome change.
+And with this very fact in mind, this season, we’re recommending that you invest some serious time (at least the approximate length of one InsideHook article) in considering a new suit for the holiday festivities.